How to Hire a Marketing Intern – A Secret Weapon to Increase Bandwidth (Similar to the article I wrote for SoftLetter)

 Intern Hiring Criteria

 I’m often asked what kinds of questions I should ask, what should I look for and what are the steps:

-3. Once the resumes come in (I usually wait a few days so I have enough to review), then I sort and rate on a 1-5 scale (5 is high).
+2. Once the resumes come in (I usually wait a few days so I have enough to review), then I sort and rate on a 1-5 scale (5 is high).
 1-2 are not fits.
 3’s look good.
 4’s I call and I only rate someone a 5 after they prove themselves in the job.
-I do not care as much about experience as capability (some very good workers may have just waited tables–these are utility jobs to survive school and show initiative, but not relevant skills).
+I do not care as much about experience as much as capability (some very good workers may have just waited tables–these are utility jobs to survive school and show initiative, but not relevant skills).
 I look for these items:

 b) Any prior internships (shows they are trying to get ahead, trying to decide what they want to do (not just sitting around playing games)